aquamorta/kkengraver/README.md

 The program is written in python (V3) and uses the python packages 'pyserial' and 'Pillow' (former PIL).
 So you have get them installed first.

+This software comes in two parts:

-engraver.py is a command line tool without any GUI.
+`engraver.py` is a command line tool without any GUI.
 But it has (nearly) every feature the Windows software that came with the engraver has.

+`gui.py` is a graphical user interface implemented as a web frontend.
+It runs in a browser tab/window.

+##CLI engraver.py

 You can get a short help by just typing: `python3 engraver.py -h` or `./engraver.py -h` if you have made it executable.